Aaron Brown (journalist)

-Aaron Brown (born November 10, 1948) is an American broadcast journalist most recognized for his coverage of the September 11 attacks on CNN.
-He was a longtime reporter for ABC, the founding host of ABC's World News Now, weekend anchor of World News Tonight and the host of CNN's flagship evening program NewsNight with Aaron Brown.
+Aaron Brown (November 10, 1948 – December 29, 2024) was an American broadcast journalist, most recognized for his coverage of the September 11 attacks for CNN.
+He was a longtime reporter for ABC, the founding co-anchor of ABC's World News Now, weekend anchor of World News Tonight, and the host of CNN's flagship evening program NewsNight with Aaron Brown.
 He was the anchor of the PBS documentary series Wide Angle from 2008 to 2009.
 He was a professor at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University from 2007 to 2014.

 Career

 Early life and career

-Brown was born to a Jewish family in Minnesota, the third of five children of Rose, a home-maker, and Morton, a scrap-metal dealer.
+Brown was born to a Jewish family in Minneapolis on November 10, 1948.
+He was the third of five children of Rose, a home-maker, and Morton, a scrap-metal dealer.
 In 1966, Brown dropped out of the University of Minnesota as a political science major and joined the U.S. Coast Guard reserves.
 He began his broadcasting career as a radio talk show host in Minneapolis and later in Los Angeles.
-Before his time at the national news networks, Brown was a Seattle broadcasting staple, spending more than 15 years at television stations there, first at the NBC affiliate and then the CBS affiliate.
-He was hired by Seattle's KING-TV in 1976, initially working as an assignment editor but soon becoming a reporter and eventually anchor.
-In 1986 he moved to KIRO-TV, where he anchored the evening newscast, and remained with KIRO until December 1991.
+Before his time at the national news networks, Brown was a Seattle broadcasting staple, spending more than 15 years at television stations there, first at KING-TV, the NBC affiliate, and then KIRO-TV the CBS affiliate.
+He was hired by Seattle's KING TV in 1976, initially working as an assignment editor but soon becoming a reporter and eventually anchor.
+In 1986 he moved to KIRO, where he anchored the evening newscast, and remained with KIRO until December 1991.

 ABC

-Brown was brought to New York City to be the founding anchor of the late-night news program World News Now.
+Brown was brought to New York City to be the founding co-anchor, with Lisa McRee, of the late-night news program World News Now.
 He also worked as a reporter for ABC's news operation.
-He left World News Now to work as a reporter for World News Tonight with Peter Jennings, as well as Nightline and various other ABC programming.
+In July 1993, he left World News Now and soon began working as a reporter for World News Tonight with Peter Jennings, as well as Nightline and various other ABC programming.
 He became the substitute anchor for Jennings and the permanent anchor of ABC's World News Tonight Saturday and Good Morning America Sunday.